Aviation Cadet Training Program (USN): Famous MarCads

 In February 1961 Second Lieutenant Clyde O. Childress USMC became the first MarCad to be commissioned.
-He was awarded the Distinguished Flying Cross on July 18, 1966, for his valorous actions supporting Marine ground forces near Dong Ha, Vietnam during Operation Hastings.
+He was awarded the Distinguished Flying Cross on 18 July 1966, for his valorous actions supporting Marine ground forces near Dong Ha, Vietnam during Operation Hastings.
 Childress retired in 1977 with the rank of Major.

-On October 6, 1962, First Lieutenant Michael J. Tunney USMC not only became the first MarCad to die in combat, but did so in the first fatal Marine Corps helicopter crash in Vietnam.
+On 6 October 1962, First Lieutenant Michael J. Tunney USMC not only became the first MarCad to die in combat, but did so in the first fatal Marine Corps helicopter crash in Vietnam.
 While serving with Marine Medium-Lift Helicopter Company HMM-163 ("Ridge Runners") in South Vietnam during Operation SHUFLY (Task Force 79.5), the UH-34D Seahorse helicopter Tunney was co-piloting crashed and burned due to mechanical failure.
 The badly-injured pilot, 1st Lieutenant William T. Sinnott USMC, was the only survivor.
 Sinnott had to be evacuated by helicopter through the thick jungle canopy.
-The body of door-gunner Sergeant Richard E. Hamilton USMC fell out during the crash and was found intact and otherwise unharmed.
+The body of door-gunner Sergeant Richard E. Hamilton USMC fell out during the crash and was found intact.
 The burnt bodies of Flight Surgeon Lieutenant Gerald C. Griffin USN, Hospital Corpsman HM2 Gerald O. Norton USN, and technicians Sergeant Jerald W. Pendell USMC and Lance Corporal Miguel A. Valentin USMC were recovered from the wreckage.
 The body of Crew Chief Corporal Thomas E. Anderson USMC was never found.

-On March 22, 1968, Second Lieutenant Larry D. "Moon" Mullins USMC was the last MarCad to be commissioned.
+On 22 March 1968, Second Lieutenant Larry D. "Moon" Mullins USMC was the last MarCad to be commissioned.